 There are a few walking trails around the camp, though for those wishing to do lots of walking safaris it might be worth considering a few days fly-camping to avoid repetition - the safari guides tend to use only a few regular routes.

 When we last visited, walking safaris began at 6:30am, and returned at about 10am – thus avoiding the midday heat.

 Boat and 4WD safaris started later, at around 08:00 – with breakfast beforehand.
 The safaris then last until about midday (depending on what you find), when you return to camp in good time for lunch at 1pm.

-There's then time to take a siesta or relax for a few hours, before the afternoon safari starts at 4pm.
-It usually returns to camp around sunset.
+There’s then time to take a siesta or relax for a few hours, before the afternoon safari starts at 4pm, which usually return to camp around sunset.

 Ideal length of stay: 3 – 4 nights